French tutor near me in Ottawa, ON

 Show more

-Darcy taught 24 days ago
+Darcy taught about 2 months ago

 The tutor and student reviewed French vocabulary related to possessions and family, practiced verb conjugations, and explored conversational phrases.
 They focused on sentence construction, pronunciation, and the use of possessive adjectives.
 The next lesson will continue with similar conversational practice and introduce new questions.